Phase-Space Topology in a Single-Atom Synthetic Dimension

-In this work, we have shown that a single-atom system described by the quantum Rabi model exhibits topological features characterized by its phase-space geometry.
-To overcome the absence of translational symmetry and the unconventional band structure of the Fock-state lattice, we introduced a phase-space winding number as a topological invariant, reflecting the quantized geometric phase.
-We showed that the proposed invariant describes the topologically protected fermionic spin state in the defect states of the Rabi SSH-like chain and links directly to the Zak phase of the Fock-state lattice.
-Furthermore, we analyzed the $\phi$-dependent dynamics in phase space, which leads to a conical energy spectrum at the critical point.
-Our results demonstrate topological features emerge from the intrinsic quantum nature of a single-atom synthetic lattice, establishing a compact and controllable framework for exploring topological physics.
-We demonstrate that topological phases, typically characterized by spatial symmetries in real-space lattices, can instead be identified through geometric features in the phase space of a synthetic Fock-state lattice.
+\textit{Discussion}---In this work, we have shown that a single-atom quantum Rabi system exhibits topological features characterized by its phase-space geometry.
+To address the absence of translational symmetry and the unconventional band structure in FSLs, we introduced a phase-space winding number as a topological invariant that reflects a quantized geometric phase.
+This invariant captures the topologically protected spin polarization of defect states in a semi-infinite QRM chain and connects directly to the Zak phase of the FSL.
+We further analyzed the \(\phi\)-dependent dynamics in phase space, which led to a conical energy spectrum emerging at the critical point.
+Our results show that topological features can arise from the intrinsic quantum nature of a single-atom synthetic lattice, providing a compact and controllable framework for exploring topological phenomena in quantum systems.

+In particular, we showed that topological phases, typically characterized by spatial symmetries in real-space lattices, can instead be identified by geometric features in the phase space of a FSL.
+This provides a physically motivated, experimentally accessible topological quantity that bridges theoretical studies of semi-infinite FSLs with experimental realizations.
+For example, recent advances in bosonic state tomography \cite{tomography_ion,tomography_circuit,hybrid_ion2} enable direct measurement of the phase-space winding number via tomographic reconstruction~\cite{supplement}.
+We briefly discuss experimental implementations on trapped-ion and superconducting-circuit platforms in Appendix D and in the Supplemental Material~\cite{supplement}.

+Another important implication of our results is the separation of spin and bosonic nature in the defect state.
+The spin polarization is topologically protected and robust to parameter noise, whereas bosonic properties, such as the occupation \(\langle n\rangle\), designed selective flipping of spin polarization, and the phase-space distribution, remain tunable via system parameters.
+We demonstrated high-fidelity preparation of a nonclassical bosonic state under parameter noise and further enhanced its robustness via engineered dissipation to the \(\ket{g}\) sublattice.
+These results open a pathway to the generation of precise nonclassical states even in the presence of noise, with potential applications in quantum metrology~\cite{metrology1,metrology2,metrology3,metrology4,metrology5}.